MihneaTs1/younihack/README.md

 FRONTEND_ADDRESS=http://localhost:3000
 ```

-For the React frontend, create a `.env.local` file in the project root with:
+For the React frontend, create a `.env.local` file in the project root:

 ```env
 REACT_APP_BACKEND_ADDRESS=http://localhost:5000